 Cross-selling is similar to upselling, but rather than encouraging customers to spend more on an existing purchase, it involves encouraging customers to make additional purchases on top of the one(s) already made.

-Within the hotel industry, this typically refers to additional services, such as local tours, massages, or gym services.
 Cross-selling is generally most effective after the initial booking, but before the guest arrives, so it is often best achieved through promotional emails.

 10. Excellent Review Management

 Finally, better reviews are likely to improve conversion rates.
 Meanwhile, guests are usually willing to spend more on hotel rooms with positive reviews because they can have greater confidence in their choices.
 Indeed, when two hotels offer a similar product, customers often choose the one with superior reviews.
-According to the State of Online Reviews Report by Podium, 93% of consumers ay that online reviews impact their purchase decisions.
+According to the State of Online Reviews Report by Podium, 93% of consumers say that online reviews impact their purchase decisions.

 For this reason, a comprehensive review management strategy is important to maximize revenue.
 This strategy will likely mean striving to deliver an excellent customer experience, encouraging guests to leave reviews, and swiftly and competently responding to reviews and feedback posted on social media.